jumpstarter-io/wordpress-migration/README.md

 _If_ you find anything erroneous in this guide or feel that anything should be clarified further, don't hesitate to either create a pull request or create an issue about it.

+_Note_: For the migration to work you need to make sure that your Jumpstarter WordPress site has at least the `19.1` version of the Jumpstarter plugin.
+If the version is lower, go ahead and update it.

 ## Manual Migration Procedure

 The manual procedure assumes that you've got SSH access to the host where you're currently hosting your WordPress site.